Countdown to

 Go Pink Africa Day 24

-About Go Pink Day 24
+About Go Pink Day 24 (GPD24)

-The "Better Than One" theme underscores the idea that, although one person can make a meaningful contribution in the fight against breast cancer; by joining forces and collaborating as a community, we can achieve far more than any individual effort could.
+Although one person can make a meaningful contribution in the fight against breast cancer; by joining forces and collaborating as a community, we can achieve far more than any individual effort could.

 Common Myths About Breast Cancer (GPD24 Series)